raystack/siren/docs/docs/tour/alerting_rules_and_subscription/2registering_provider.md

 The `id` we got from the provider creation is important to create a namespace later.

-## 2. Register namespaces
+## Register Namespaces

-For multi-tenancy scenario, which Cortex supports, we need to define namespaces in Siren.
+For multi-tenancy scenario, which [CortexMetrics](https://cortexmetrics.io/) supports, we need to define namespaces in Siren.
 Assuming there are 2 tenants in Cortex, `odpf` and `non-odpf`, we need to create 2 namespaces.
-This could be done similar with how we created provider.
+This could be done in similar way with how we created provider.

 ```bash
 cat <<EOT >> ns1.yaml